 Yes, if they meet the requirements of being full-time eligible employees.

 If you already have an existing medical condition can you get coverage?

 It depends on the type of product.
 Some products will require eligible employees to be medically underwritten before they are issued coverage.
-Other products are ‘guaranteed-issue’ meaning employees can get coverage without answering any medical questions.
+Other products offer guaranteed-issue coverage, meaning employees can get coverage without answering any medical questions.
 Certain products may have a pre-existing condition limitation, which means a certain period of time must pass before the person is covered.
 It’s important to understand any limitations or exclusions specific to the product.